Am I actually causing harm?

 There is still much to tend to on this website, but I plan to tackle the lot of it over this internal time of year.
 Mercury is going retrograde, so I'm certain there will be a lot of revisiting, but we will get there.
 I want to keep growing.
 Keep writing.
 Keep learning.
 And I want to help build a better place for the future.

-And if I screw up - when I screw up (I'm not perfect) - I want to be strong enough to admit it.
+And if I screw up - when I screw up (I'm not perfect) because I will - I want to be strong enough to admit it.

 I screwed up.